Lampucchwa Tharu: Dress

 Achra Khadki is the name of a traditional attire worn by women.
 Khadki is a hand-woven piece of cloth that is only made by the Dhimal community.
 Achra is fine cotton or any other special fabric which has beautiful handmade paintings.
 Generally, it is white in color but different colors are worn for different occasions.
 The Achra has a tail-like structure which is called Puccha.

 Language

-The Tharu language differs from other Tharu sub-groups.
+Morangiya Tharus speak Kochila or Morangiya Tharu language which differs from other Tharu sub-groups.
+There are estimated to be around 160,000 speakers of Morangiya Tharu in Eastern Nepal.

-Morangiya Tharu Title

-Sardar, Biswas, Majhi, Sikdar, Thandar, Mandal, Tabdar, Gachhedar, Akela, Khan, Bhagat, Modi, Chaudhary, etc.

 Religion

 The spiritual beliefs and moral values of the Tharu people are closely linked to the natural environment.
 The pantheon of their gods comprises a large number of deities that live in the forest, which the Tharu people ask for support before entering the forest.

 The Tharu can also be found following Hinduism and Christianity nowadays, although some still have traditional beliefs on kul deuta.